-How Matthew Grant helped a de facto director, Steve, to recover over £33,000 from the business following dismissal from his employer.
+How our Employment Law team helped a de facto director, Steve, to recover over £33,000 from the business following dismissal from his employer.

 Steve and his life-long friend John were directors of a small pub chain.
 As a result of the business facing financial difficulties, the company went into liquidation and its assets and goodwill were transferred to a new company – of which John became the sole Director in order to secure finance.
 John had promised Steve all along that once profits improved, Steve would be appointed as a Director of Pubs Ltd. Meanwhile, John assured Steve that he would continue to have all of the same functions and authority as before, and would be a Director in all but title.
 In law, Steve was a de facto director.

 For a number of months Pubs Ltd ran well, with failing venues closing, and new prospects opening.
 John treated Steve very much as an equal.

 Eventually, however, John decided that he no longer wanted a business partner and began to turn on his earlier promises to Steve.
 A complex commercial dispute arose between Steve and John and, although it began to look like they had identified a way forwards, negotiations broke down and John decided that he wanted Steve out of the business.

 John made up and ‘investigated’ a series of complex allegations about Steve – including that Steve had exceeded his authority by holding himself out as a Director, had misappropriated company property, had harassed staff, and had caused a breakdown in trust and confidence.
 John also claimed to have suspended Steve during a meeting when the two business partners were trying to negotiate a way out of trouble.

 A disciplinary meeting took place, following which John summarily dismissed Steve from Pubs Ltd. John then instructed the company solicitor to hear the appeal, which was also decided in the company’s favour.
 Steve was therefore left unemployed and without any money, Pubs Ltd. having also failed to pay his final instalments of wages.